 What is Precision Finding?

-Precision Finding allows you to pinpoint the location of an AirTag, and your iPhone can guide you directly to it via visual, audible, and haptic feedback.
+Precision Finding allows you to pinpoint the exact location of an AirTag, and your iPhone can guide you directly to it via visual, audible, and haptic feedback.
 However, Precision Finding only works within a certain Bluetooth range, which is around 15 to 30 feet.
 Otherwise, it simply uses the Find My network to ping a lost AirTag, which updates the owner to a general location.

 What iPhones work with Precision Finding?